 Lower division undergraduate courses (< 100) cannot be used for credit towards unit requirements for a degree and, if taken, are not counted in the student's GPA.
 Most 100-series or upper-division Electrical & Computer Engineering elective courses are available for graduate credit.
 However, any course in the 100-series that is a requirement for the undergraduate degree in either Electrical Engineering or Computer Engineering (ECE 130A/B, 132, 134, 137A/B, 139, 152A, 154A, 156A, CMPSC 130A, 170, ENGR 101 and PSTAT 120A) may not be taken for graduate credit.
-Engineering Science courses (except for ENGR 103) and all courses in the Technology Management Program (TMP) also will not be counted towards graduate degree requirements.
+Engineering Science courses and all courses in the Technology Management Program (TMP) also will not be counted towards graduate degree requirements.

 PLEASE NOTE: After taking a particular course, students may not get credit for prerequisites to that course.
-For example, if ECE 158 is the prerequisite for ECE 258A, a student who has already taken ECE 258A in winter 2019 may not get credit for ECE 158 taken the following fall 2019 towards the MS degree requirement.
+For example, if ECE 158 is the prerequisite for ECE 258, a student who has already taken ECE 258 in winter 2020 may not get credit for ECE 158 taken the following fall 2020 towards the MS degree requirement.

-D. APPROVAL FOR COURSES OUTSIDE THE DEPARTMENTS OF ECE AND CS
+D. APPROVAL FOR COURSES OUTSIDE THE DEPARTMENTS OF ECE & CS

-A student who wishes to take courses outside ECE and CS for graduate credit should consult with his or her advisor and the ECE Graduate Student Office to be sure that the course/s selected is acceptable to the Department and to the Graduate Division.
+A student who wishes to take courses outside ECE and CS for graduate credit should consult with their advisor and the ECE Graduate Student Office to be sure that the course/s selected is acceptable to the Department and to the Graduate Division.
 This should be done before registration.